itbeard/itbeard/README.md

 ### Hi there 👋
 My name is Lex and I'm developer, community builder and youtube-blogger

+- 🛠 10 years of development
-- 🔭 I’m currently working at Epam as a Community Consultant
+- 🔭 Currently working on AnywhereClub (https://aw.club) as a Community Lead
 - 💬 Ask me about .NET & YouTube
 - 📫 How to reach me: https://itbeard.com/contacts